For Developers

 General GitHub Version Control Procedure

-These instructions lay out the different steps of the GitHub procedure around contributing to Sir3SToolkit-Documentation.
-Especially due to the GitHub repository currentley sitting on only one branch (master), following these basic rules is crucial.
-As soon as Sir3SToolkit-Documentation has a higher amount of frequent contributors, a more suitable system with multiple branches will be implemented.
+These instructions lay out the different steps of the GitHub procedure around contributing to SIR 3S Toolkit.
+Especially due to the GitHub repository currentley sitting on only one branch (main), following these basic rules is crucial.
+As soon as SIR 3S Toolkit has a higher amount of frequent contributors, a more suitable system with multiple branches will be implemented.

 Note